-When deemed necessary by the Board, all membership dues and special events that require a registration fee will be recorded first by the Membership Chairman and then the Treasurer.
-Currently written - -
+When deemed necessary by the Board, all membership dues and special events that require a registration fee will be recorded by the Treasurer.

 There shall be annual dues levied upon the privilege of being a member of the Bears of the West.
 Dues increases will be presented to the membership during a regular business meeting and shall be approved by the membership in attendance in order to be levied.
 Voted rate increases will only take affect at the beginning of the year.
 Renewal dues will be due January 1 each year, and may be paid anytime through January 31.
 Members who are still delinquent as of February 1 will automatically be removed from membership.
 Only those members who are current on their membership dues may vote in the annual election of officers.

 The President shall appoint an audit committee as needed or determined by the Board of Directors.
 The committee will consist of at least three members other than the Treasurer (two of whom are not officers).
 The audit committee will meet with the Treasurer to examine all records for the preceding fiscal year and extending into the current fiscal year, up to the time of audit.
 The audit committee will report the results of the audit to the membership at the regular business meeting.